nkeledjian/TrainScheduler/README.md

 # TrainScheduler
 A train scheduling application built with Firebase.

-Users can enter train names, arrival times and frequency.
+Enter a train name, an arrival time and frequency of arrival.

-The webpage returns information on the next train arrival.
+Click Submit and the webpage will provide a confirmation window and return information on the next train arrival.

 ![alt text](https://media.giphy.com/media/4MWlwwqIRWRJnMhCgi/giphy.gif)